prudent-rs/prudent/README.md

 ## Import
 Have a wildcard import `use crate::prudent::*`.
 Do not import just a specific "top level" (client code-facing) macro(s) that you invoke.
-That is regardless of whether you apply the lints (where your include [src/linted.rs](src/linted.rs)), or not.
+That is regardless of whether you apply the lints (where you include [src/linted.rs](src/linted.rs)), or not.

 (At the top level of your crate you _could_ `use self::prudent::*` instead, but that will not work